chddaniel/udesly-docs-gridsome/content/wordpress/general/widget.md

 This functionality is strictly usable outside of sidebars, and if you don't want to manage widgets from WordPress Dashboard.

-Just add div with the attribute:
+Just add a div with the attributes:

 <DynamicAttribute name="widget" value="widget class name" />